artur-s/FsWorkshop/slides/source/index.md

 <!--Paradigm-->
 ### Why is it worth learning FP?

+***

+### Why is it worth learning FP?

  * Disruptive change in software development.
 Functional features are invading imperative languages like C#, C++, Java
- * Knowing functional paradigm helps writing more robust code in imperative languages
- * Multicore revolution.
-OO paradigm does not help you with concurrency and parallelism
- * Complexity of software is growing and shows limits of scalability of imperative design

 ' * C# has LINQ (declarative style of programming, that implements list monad).
 C++ has lambdas.
 Even Java, the bastion of OOP finally let the lambdas in!

+***

+### Why is it worth learning FP?

+ * Disruptive change in software development.
+Functional features are invading imperative languages like C#, C++, Java
+ * Knowing functional paradigm helps writing more robust code in imperative languages

 ' * Using data transformation, avoiding side-effects, making types immutable, etc.

+***

+### Why is it worth learning FP?

+ * Disruptive change in software development.
+Functional features are invading imperative languages like C#, C++, Java
+ * Knowing functional paradigm helps writing more robust code in imperative languages
+ * Multicore revolution.
+OO paradigm does not help you with concurrency and parallelism

 ' * OO paradigm encourages dangerous and buggy design.
 The premise of OO, hiding data (not strictly encapsulation) combined with sharing and mutation leads to race conditions.
 For example, hiding locks in objects can cause deadlocks

+***

+### Why is it worth learning FP?

+ * Disruptive change in software development.
+Functional features are invading imperative languages like C#, C++, Java
+ * Knowing functional paradigm helps writing more robust code in imperative languages
+ * Multicore revolution.
+OO paradigm does not help you with concurrency and parallelism
+ * Complexity of software is growing and shows limits of scalability of imperative design

 ' * Concise syntax and simple design are more important now

 ---

+### What is it?

+***

+### What is it?

+* Separation of data and logic vs. object with mutable state

+***

+### What is it?

+* Separation of data and logic vs. object with mutable state
+* Pure functions and immutable _data types_ vs classes

+***

+### What is it?

+* Separation of data and logic vs. object with mutable state
+* Pure functions and immutable _data types_ vs classes
+* Composition of functions

+***

 ### What is it?